archived-codacy/scala-consul/README.md

 # scala-consul

+**Unmaintained**
+> Codacy is not using consul at the moment and for that reason we are not developing this library any more.
+If you want to be a maintainer of this library create an [issue](https://github.com/codacy/scala-consul/issues/new) so we can take that into consideration.
+Also, feel free to fork this and keep your own code.

 [![Codacy Badge](https://api.codacy.com/project/badge/grade/1edaae77fef941c39b446b6df8877183)](https://www.codacy.com/app/Codacy/scala-consul)
 [![Circle CI](https://circleci.com/gh/codacy/scala-consul.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/codacy/scala-consul)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.codacy/scala-consul_2.11/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.codacy/scala-consul_2.11)

 An asynchronous Scala (http://scala-lang.org/) client for Consul (https://consul.io/)

 on an sbt project add this line to your build.sbt:
 ```scala
 libraryDependencies += "com.codacy" %% "scala-consul" % "1.1.0"
 ```